Holy Land Travel Orientation

 Stay Together As We Tour

 It will be important to stay together as a group as we tour the sites.
-This way, you'll stay within range of the audio devices, which will allow you to hear the talks and not get lost.
+This way, you'll stay within range of the audio devices, allowing you to hear the talks and not get lost.
 Please don't be a straggler or lag behind.

 Please Don't Block Walkways As We Tour